 In some cases, surgery is needed to make the symptoms go away

-pressing on your median nerve.
-You'll usually get back the normal use of
+on your median nerve.
+You'll usually get back the normal use of your wrist

 Can I prevent carpal tunnel syndrome?